exadra37-learning/learn-python-the-hard-way/README.md

 ### Exercise 3: Numbers and Math

 Learning on [Exercise 3](https://learnpythonthehardway.org/book/ex3.html) the symbols used by python to make math operations on numbers.

 ### Exercise 4: Variables and Names

 Let's see in [Exercise 4](https://learnpythonthehardway.org/book/ex4.html) how Python deals with variables and their names.

 ### Exercise 5: More Variables and Printing

 A more advance use of Variables with Print will be the focus on [Exercise 5](https://learnpythonthehardway.org/book/ex5.html) where we will learn how to put variables content inside a string.

 ### Exercise 6: Strings and Text

 We have been using __Strings__ but they have not been formally introduced yet and [Exercise 6](https://learnpythonthehardway.org/book/ex6.html) will explain them and show some more complex use cases.

+### Exercise 7: More Printing

+[Exercise 7](https://learnpythonthehardway.org/book/ex7.html) is only about to practise what we have learned until now.